GuruCodeBuilder/auto_tabbing/README.md

 - (look into differences between Constant Q-transform and Variable Q-transform)
 - The Q-transform may eliminate need for machine learning or reduce it to a method of filtering noise out.
 This may not even need to be implemented directly and likely exists is some other algorithm already released as a open source library
+- Consider using open source C++ implementation of chord-detector
+- Consider evaluating the efficiency and accuracy of a Machine-Learning setup vs FFT/DFT setup vs a CQT setup
+- Consider the use of auto-correlation setup.
+- Test all setups against each other for accuracy

 Other possible features include: